April 27 (7-9pm), 28 (8am-4:30pm), 29 (8am-4:30pm), 30 (8am-4:30pm)

 Participant Answer: “Absolutely – I feel all operational supervisors could learn a lot from some of the tools & tactics to mitigate crisis in the workplace.

 The three days are intensive and successful participants will receive certificates for both Assisting Individuals in Crisis and Group Crisis Intervention.
 The course requires 27 contact hours with the instructor over the three days.
-This is why the course typically runs from 8 am to 6 pm.
+This is why the in-person course typically runs from 8 am to 6 pm.

 Read the official course description on the ICISF Website: